tsengm6h6/chat-app-client-v2/readme.md

 ### Feature
 - Authentication
-- One on one **Private Chat** that users can chat with others privately.
+- One-on-one **Private Chat** where users can chat with others privately.
-- Create a room and start a **Room Chat** for users who wants to broadcast messages to specific group of users.
+- Create a room and start a **Room Chat** for users who want to broadcast messages to a specific group of users.
-- Real-time updates to conversation messages, user online/ offline, read/ unread status, user join/leave room notify, etc.
+- Real-time updates to conversation messages, user online/ offline, read/ unread status, user join/leave room to notify, etc.
 - Support both RWD and different themes with light and dark mode

 ### Technologies